Topological quantum field theories from Hecke algebras: Hecke topological quantum field theory

-Consider the two triangles drawn on the left of \Cref{Fig:gluing}.
+Finally, when we glue two triangles along an edge with opposite orientations, we use the natural pairing between $\He^*$ and $\He$.
+Consider for example the two triangles drawn on the left of \Cref{Fig:gluing}.
 The upper-one corresponds to the tensor $c_u = c \in \He^*_1\otimes\He^*_2\otimes\He^*_3$ which is the one of \Cref{Eq:metricintui}, and the lower-one, to the corresponding tensor $c_d \in \He_4\otimes\He^*_5\otimes\He^*_6$.
 The indices tell to which edge the copies of $\He$ or $\He^*$ correspond.
 The edge $3$ is positively oriented with respect to the upper triangle hence is associated a copy of $\He$ while the edge $4$ is negatively oriented with respect to the lower one and is associated a copy of $\He^*$.
 Hence we can glue the edges $3$ and $4$ together.